Women Bound to be Active: One year follow-up to an innovative pilot intervention to increase physical activity and self-worth in women

 Abstract

-The purpose of this investigation was to assess the effectiveness of a lifestyle intervention (a women’s book club; Women Bound to be Active) in promoting long-term physical activity (PA).
+The purpose of this investigation was to assess the effectiveness of a lifestyle intervention (a women's book club; Women Bound to be Active) in promoting long-term physical activity.
 Thirty-five women (26-70 years; mean age 50.6 years) completed the 8-month intervention and participated in the one-year follow-up.
-At follow-up, PA returned to baseline levels; however, self-worth and body mass index significantly improved.
-Women were more knowledgeable about PA at follow-up; however, they failed to maintain PA after the intervention.
+At follow-up, physical activity returned to baseline levels; however, self-worth and body mass index significantly improved.
+Women were more knowledgeable about physical activity at follow-up; however, they failed to maintain physical activity after the intervention.
 Components of the intervention were effective in improving self-worth and lowering BMI at one-year follow-up.
-To enhance long-term PA adherence continued research and intervention modifications are needed.
+To enhance long-term physical activity adherence, continued research and intervention modifications are needed.

 Original languageAmerican English